np-guard/vpc-network-config-analyzer/docs/vpcanalyzer_lint.md

 ## vpcanalyzer lint

-provides a detailed report of potential issues in the given VPC configuration
+Provide a detailed report of potential issues in the given VPC configuration

 ### Synopsis